-Severe convective storms over the Czech Republic.
+Severe convective storms over the Czech Republic in June 2006.

 25 June 2006

-by Martin Setvak (CHMI)
+By Martin Setvak (CHMI)

 The storms shown below were quite severe in some parts of the Czech Republic (downbursts with gusty winds, hail and intense rain causing local flash floods), though there were no reports of tornadoes.
 The main reason why we show these images here is the form of their cloud top brightness temperature (BT) field, resembling a cold doughnut.

 This form of BT field is by no means exceptional since many storms exhibit it to some degree during parts of their life cycle.
 However, this one can be considered as a textbook case because of the feature's 'purity', magnitude and persistence.

 A general rule is that the colder the cloud top, the higher its altitude.
 However, when the storm penetrates the coldest part of the troposphere, called the tropopause (in mid-latitudes this generally lies somewhere between 8 and 12km above sea level), the highest points of such a storm begin to penetrate the warmer lower stratosphere.
 Things then begin to happen: